Kuala Lumpur to Delhi By Air freight, Container ship or Road

 The quickest flight from Kuala Lumpur to Delhi takes around 5h 30m.
 Flights depart from Kuala Lumpur International Airport (KUL) and arrive at Indira Gandhi International Airport (DEL).

-Scheduled flights between Kuala Lumpur International Airport (KUL) and Indira Gandhi International Airport (DEL) depart 2-4 times a day.
-These flights are serviced by Batik Air Malaysia, Malaysia Airlines, AirAsia X, Air India, Myanmar Airways International, Nepal Airlines, Thai Airways, IndiGo, Biman Bangladesh Airlines, Vietnam Airlines, SriLankan Airlines, IndiGo, VietJet Air, Vietnam Airlines and VietJet Air and the typical transit time is around 5h 30m.
+Scheduled flights between Kuala Lumpur International Airport (KUL) and Indira Gandhi International Airport (DEL) depart every few hours.
+These flights are serviced by Batik Air Malaysia, Malaysia Airlines, AirAsia X, Air India, Myanmar Airways International, Nepal Airlines, Thai Airways, IndiGo, Biman Bangladesh Airlines, SriLankan Airlines, IndiGo, Vietnam Airlines, VietJet Air, Vietnam Airlines and VietJet Air and the typical transit time is around 5h 30m.

 No, it doesn't look like there are dedicated Cargo planes flying between Kuala Lumpur and Delhi.
 There are regular passenger aircraft however and they might be able to accommodate your cargo depending on its dimensions and weight.

-The distance between Kuala Lumpur and Delhi by cargo ship is 4,436 Nautical Miles (8,215 Kilometres / 5,104 Miles).
-This distance is measured by sea between Port Klang (MYPKG) and Kandla (INIXY).
+The distance between Kuala Lumpur and Delhi by cargo ship is 2,486 Nautical Miles (4,605 Kilometres / 2,861 Miles).
+This distance is measured by sea between Port Klang (MYPKG) and Hazira (INHZR).

 The distance between Kuala Lumpur and Delhi by air is around 3,881 Kilometres (2,412 Miles).
 This distance is measured following typical flight paths between Kuala Lumpur International Airport (KUL) and Indira Gandhi International Airport (DEL).